greenscreens

 Then I noticed she was holding a pamphlet that said something about a "watchtower," and we all know what that means.
 "Awww shit," I thought.
 Another crazy about to stand up and start hailing the fire and brimstone at us modern sinners.
 But then she started flipping through the pamphlet's pages and reading a little, so then I thought, "oh maybe one of the crazies IN the train station threw the pamphlet at her and she thinks the pictures are pretty or something."

 She stayed seated in front of me for the majority of the trip until the Lorimer stop, the stop right before mine.
-She grasped the handle to her right to lift herself, looked to her left and as if she had been planning this the whole time, handed the watchtower pamphlet to an unknowing teenage girl three seats down with brown curly hair and an ipod,
+She grasped the handle to her right to lift herself, looked to her left and as if she had been planning this the whole time, handed the watchtower pamphlet to an unknowing teenage girl three seats down with brown curly hair and an ipod, and said, "YOU WILL NEED IT.
+TAKE IT."
+She then hobbled off the train and disappeared up the stairs.

 The girl took the pamphlet and fingered through the pages as if interested, which I found strange.
 Doesn't everyone know what these things contain and discard them quickly for fear of accidental brainwash?
 Well, sometimes I find their overstament entertaining and I keep em around.
 For example: